Atte-Oksanen/aurojen_seuranta/README.md

 # Road winter maintenance in Espoo

-A WIP project for visualising snowplow data in the Espoo area.
+A project for visualising snowplow data in the Espoo area.

+This project is running at (https://auraseuranta.onrender.com/)[https://auraseuranta.onrender.com/]

+The public API can be accessed from (https://auraseuranta-backend.onrender.com/api/snowplow)[https://auraseuranta-backend.onrender.com/api/snowplow]

+NOTE: this project is in a very experimental stage!

 API provided by The city of Espoo, [API reference](https://kartat.espoo.fi/avoindata/#WFS).